CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 How to Avoid Buying a Lemon from a Dealer

-You can avoid buying a lemon car and save yourself from all this hassle with future purchases.
+You can avoid buying a lemon car and save yourself from all the hassle with future purchases.
 Here are some tips to consider.

 Get a vehicle history report.
 Enter your vehicle identification number at CARFAX or AutoCheck to ensure it’s not a lemon and to check for recalls.
 You should also look through the previous repair records to see if the same problem continues to occur repeatedly.